-Class will meet for 11⁄2 hours on Monday and Wednesday for lecture, and for 4 hours once a week for lab.
+Class will meet for 11⁄2 hours two days a week for lecture.
+You should also be scheduled into a laboratory section that meets for 3 hours once a week.
 Any work on bonus lessons will be on your time.
-Major tests will be taken in the testing center, located in the library.
+Major tests will be taken in the testing center located in the library.